tbidne/shrun/README.md

 **Arg:** `-p, --poll-interval`

-**Description:** Non-negative integer used in conjunction with [Command Log](#command-log) and [File Log](#file-log) that determines how quickly we poll subcommands for logs, in microseconds.
+**Description:** Non-negative integer used in conjunction with [Command Log](#command-log) and [File Log](#file-log) that determines how quickly we poll commands for logs, in microseconds.
 A value of 0 is interpreted as infinite i.e. limited only by the CPU.
 Defaults to 10,000.

 Note that lower values will increase CPU usage.
 In particular, 0 will max out a CPU thread.